Chhatrapati Shivaji Maharaj International Airport: Terminal 2 (divided into 2A, 2B, and 2C)

-Terminals 2B and 2C were decommissioned in February 2014 when the new T2 took over operations.
-They were demolished later that year, so that the remainder of the new T2 could be completed.
+Terminal 2B and Terminal 2C were decommissioned in February 2014 when the new Terminal 2 became operational.
+Terminal 2B and Terminal 2C were demolished later in 2014 so that remainder of the New Terminal 2 could be completed.

 Cargo Complex

-The Air Cargo Complex, located west of the international passenger Terminal 2, has been in operation since 1977.
+The Air Cargo Complex, located west of the International Passenger Terminal 2, has been in operation since 1977.
 The cargo apron is capable of handling five wide-bodied aircraft.
 In 2009–10, the airport handled 385,937 metric tonnes of International Cargo and 165,252 metric tonnes of Domestic Cargo.
 Air India (AI) and Mumbai International Airport Pvt Ltd (MIAL) have been appointed as custodians of cargo by the Central Board of Excise and Customs at Mumbai.
-The Cargo Terminal has a Centre for Perishable Cargo (CPC) with an area of 1844 m2 for perishable and temperature sensitive international export shipments, strong rooms of 115 m2 for storage of valuable cargo and storage areas for dangerous goods in both import and export warehouses, dedicated Unaccompanied Baggage handling and clearance areas and 9 coloured X-ray cargo screening machines for export cargo.
+The Cargo Terminal has a Centre for Perishable Cargo (CPC) with an area of 1844 m2 for perishable and temperature-sensitive international export shipments, strong rooms of 115 m2 for storage of valuable cargo and storage areas for dangerous goods in both import and export warehouses, dedicated Unaccompanied Baggage handling and clearance areas and 9 coloured X-ray cargo screening machines for export cargo.

 Apart from handling 65% of the international volumes at CSIA, MIAL also operates a Common User Domestic Cargo Facility.
 After taking over the redevelopment work of the airport in 2006, MIAL commissioned an offshore Common User Terminal (CUT) near the Marol pipeline as a temporary arrangement.
 In June 2016, MIAL opened a new domestic cargo CUT near the Western Express Highway in Vile Parle.

 The CUT has been outsourced to Concor Air Ltd. on a Build-operate-transfer basis.
 The terminal has the capacity to handle 300,000 metric tonnes of cargo annually and is built on an area of 60,000 square feet.
 The Cargo Terminal is an "elevated terminal structure" where all arriving domestic cargo is managed from the basement level while departing cargo is handled at the upper level.
 Air India and Blue Dart handle their own domestic cargo operations at their own terminals.

 Blue Dart opened its dedicated cargo facility at Mumbai Airport near Terminal 1 on 7 February 2019.
 The facility measures 4,300 square meters and has air-side and city-side access, allowing for faster transfer of shipments.

 Airlines and destinations

 Passenger

+IndiGo's flights to Istanbul are operated by Turkish Airlines Boeing 777 through a wet lease agreement.

+IndiGo's flights to Amsterdam, Copenhagen, London and Manchester are operated by Norse Atlantic Airways Boeing 787 Dreamliner through a wet lease agreement.